dwinugroho/config/packages/prettier-config/README.md

 bun install -D @dwinugroho/prettier-config
 ```

-## Usage
+## 🚀 Usage

-To use this prettier config, just reference it in your `package.json` file:
+To infuse your project with Prettier magic, reference it in your `package.json` file:

 ```json
 {